Shapeoko Pro is a high-performance CNC router in the Shapeoko series.

 It uses an Atmel 328 Microcontroller with the latest GRBL 1.1 firmware flashed onto it to drive four stepper motor drivers.

-Along with a heat sink for heat management, the controller houses ports for stepper motor, homing switches, BitSetter, USB, and power supply and comes with a metallic enclosure.
+Along with a heat sink for heat management, the controller houses ports for the stepper motor, homing switches, BitSetter, USB, and power supply and comes with a metallic enclosure.

 8. Software for Shapeoko Pro